sterling-d/Quantitative-Analysis-with-Pandas-/README.md

 ## Usage

-To use the quantitative analysis application simply clone the repository, and create a new_folder to save your **risk_return_analysis.ipynb** .
+To use the quantitative analysis application, simply clone the repository and create a new_folder to save your **risk_return_analysis.ipynb** .
 Navigate to that folder within your terminal, and type the following :

 ```new_folder
    jupyter lab